UserBug/codeGuide/README.md

 ### Self described file names
 All files and folders should have names that describe content.

-:heavy_check_mark: For example:
+✔ For example:
 - If the file contains a list of constants which is exported, use the name "constants.js".
 - If there is some helper function which is exported by default, the file should have a name like the name of this function ("someHelperToDoCalculations.js").
 - File which export by default JS Class should be named as this Class with the first letter in uppercase.
 “MyClass.js”

-:x: Don't use common words like:
+❌ Don't use common words like:
 - "module" (use name of this module),
 - "hoc" (use name of React class),
 - "middleware" (use type of middleware or what it do)